leg100/otf/docs/docs/config/flags.md

 * System: `otfd`, `otf-agent`
 * Default: 5

 Sets the number of workers that can process runs concurrently.
+Only applies to the [fork](#-executor) executor.

 ## `--default-engine`